nemesissy/nemesissy/README.md

 1) Repo testing <TBD> using straight JUNIT.
 No fluff, not extensions, this is the way we used to do it (you damn kids)
 2) Repo testing <TBD> using TestNG.
 This is the standard, so here you go
-3) Repo testing <TBD> using GEB/SPOCk.
-Groovy based test architecture that (in my experience) handles Angular and React type apps
+3) Repo testing <TBD> using GEB/SPOCK.
+Groovy based test architecture that (in my experience) handles Angular and React type apps the best.
 4) Repo testing <TBD> using TestNG and Rest Assured

 <!---